Monday, June 05, 2006

 [b] Prohibition of the respondent from harassing, annoying, telephoning, contacting or otherwise communicating with the petitioner, directly or indirectly.

-If the barangay issued a BPO, will this prevent the woman-victim and/or her children from going to court and asking for a TPO or a PPO.
+If the barangay issued a BPO, will this prevent the woman-victim or her children from going to court and asking for a TPO or a PPO?

-The issuance of a Barangay Protection Order or the pendency of an application for BPO shall not preclude a petitioner from applying for, or the court from granting a TPO or PPO.
+The issuance of a Barangay Protection Order or the pendency of an application for BPO does not prevent a petitioner from applying for, or the court from granting a TPO or PPO.

 What is a Temporary Protection Order (TPO)?